Does Social Media Support Liars?

 The thing is, many people don’t check on claims.
 One of the biggest repeat liars I’ve seen in the blogging community still has a loyal following because people just don’t pay attention (like how some of their “teaching” was plagiarized from old copywriting textbooks).
 In the end, it frequently does catch up to you.

 So what about you?
-What kinds of lies in social media bother you the most?
+What kinds of social media lies bother you the most?
 What seem to be most common these days?
 Do you think one platform supports liars more than others?
 Share your thoughts in the comments below.